Green Christmas Pancakes

 Here are some fun and festive ideas to upgrade Christmas morning.

-• Sprinkles — I used heart sprinkles to give them a Grinchy look, but any Christmas sprinkles will work.
+- Sprinkles — I used red candy hearts sprinkles to give them a Grinchy look, but any Christmas sprinkles, including your favorite green sprinkles. will work.
+You could use leftover Valentine’s Day sprinkles that are heart-shaped, too.

-• Cream cheese glaze — I topped these with my go-to cream cheese glaze, which is made in a blender or a food processor.
-But you could also use your favorite toppings!
+- Sweet cream cheese icing — I topped these with my go-to cream cheese glaze, which is made in a blender or a food processor.
+It’s best to start with softened cream cheese so it comes together quickly and easily.

-• Whipped Creamhomemade whipped cream is best but I support buying store-bought to save time!
+- Whipped Cream — homemade whipped cream made with heavy whipping cream is best, but I support buying store-bought to save time!

 Best food coloring for pancakes